cag170030/AMM_group_project/README.md

 Ryan will explore the manufacturing limitations/errors involved in production and determine a range of errors under which the Dirac cone can still be observed.

+Akash will explore how changing the unit cell geometry of the metamaterial alters the Dirac cone and double-zero properties.

 ## Project report
 We will write the memo and report in [Overleaf](https://www.overleaf.com/8569867689cdpfgzhjqvpq)

+<sub><sup>
 ## Other possibilities

 In case this project does not work out...